 NPARL will continue to manage its operations and programs in a manner that protects the environment and the safety and health of its employees, and the health of the public.
 In doing so, NPARL abides by guldelines listed in its EMS program policy statement, which is available upon request.

 NPARL Research Leaders have the ultimate responsibility for implementation, maintenance, and monitoring of the lab's EMS plan, and shall provide leadership in, and support for EMS compliance in their units and in the lab as a whole.
 The location EMS Manager and EMS Coordinator will monitor for compliance with the objectives of the EMS and provide EMS training for staff.

 The EMS Committee will provide guidance in implementing tasks and will update the EMS in response to changing regulations or directives.
 The Committee will and does meet monthly in conjunction with another lab site meeting.
-In addition, the EMS coordinator attends monthly NPA EMS teleconferences to keep the committee abreast of any new EMS information.
+In addition, the EMS coordinator attends monthly Plains Area EMS teleconferences to keep the committee abreast of any new EMS information.
 The NPARL EMS committee will also audit, review and revise any component of the EMS plan annually or as needed.